oracle-livelabs/database/kubernetes-for-oracledbas/explore-cluster/explore-cluster.md

 ## Task 3: ReplicaSet

 In *Task 1* when you caused an unrecoverable failure of `your-pod` the application was no longer available... **a full outage**... until you manually recreated `your-pod`.
 In that case, you might as well do away with Kubernetes as it gives you no advantage of running your container outside the cluster.
-Kubernetes, however, is an orchestration system and you can tell it "I always want one instance, or *replica*, of my container to be running at all times".
+Kubernetes, however, is an orchestration system and you can tell it: "I always want one instance, or *replica*, of my container to be running".

 1. Create a *ReplicaSet* to create your *Pod*